noaa-pifsc/esd-arp-resources/_pages/accessdata.md

 Our data is still being converted into public-ready form and will become available on <a href = "https://github.com/noaa-pifsc" target = "_blank">PIFSC github</a>.

 # SfM imagery via Google Cloud bucket (NODD)
-<p>Due to the size of structure-from-motion (SfM) imagery, raw imagery as well as products are available via Google Cloud Bucket.
+<p>Due to the size of structure-from-motion (SfM) imagery, raw imagery as well as products are available via our <a href= "https://console.cloud.google.com/storage/browser/nmfs_odp_pifsc/PIFSC/ESD/ARP/Photogrammetric%20Imagery" target ="_blank">Google Cloud Bucket</a>.
 Raw imagery is archived with NCEI and available on the <a href ="https://www.ncei.noaa.gov/access/ocean-exploration/video/" target = "_blank"> OER Portal</a>.
 <br>
 For assistance and tools on how to adopt a similar strategy at your institution, contact the Data Services Team at <a href = "mailto:nmfs.pic.credinfo@noaa.gov">nmfs.pic.credinfo@noaa.gov</a>.</p>